computer-lab/lab-library/README.md

 - associate it with a elastic ip
 - open ports 80, 433, and 8083

-Try it out locally first, commit this git repo and pull it to the ECS server.
+Try it out locally first, commit this git repo and pull it to the EC2 server.

 Follow instructions [here](https://docs.mattermost.com/install/prod-docker.html)
 for docker and docker-compose setup on host, then run `docker-compose up` in